lnfernux/lnfernux.github.io/_posts/2022-09-21-AzureLighthouse-101.md

 Azure Lighthouse is a hot topic, but based on my experiences not a lot of people know exactly what it does, how it works or how to use it themselves.

-So let's try to remedy that, however do keep in mind this is *my understanding* of how Azure Lighthouse works - I might be completely off, but I have made it work at least twice so atleast I've got that going for me.
+So let's try to remedy that.
+Do keep in mind this is *my understanding* of how Azure Lighthouse works - I might be completely off, but I have made it work at least twice so atleast I've got that going for me.

 ## What is Azure Lighthouse?